Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Results

-Several remarks are in order here.
-Firstly, the 2B contributions turn out to be about two times as big as 1B but with an opposite sign, which is consistent with the observation made in~\cite{Carlson:1990nh,Song:2003ja}.
-Secondly, there are substantial model-dependence even in the 1B sector, which might be traced to the fact that not all the adopted Hamiltonians do not accurately reproduce the ERPs that govern the long-$r$ contributions of 1B.
+We see from the table that the 2B contributions are about two times as large as the 1B contributions and that the 2B and 1B terms have opposite signs.
+These features are consistent with the observation made in~\cite{Carlson:1990nh,Song:2003ja}.
+Secondly, there are substantial model dependence even in the 1B sector, which might be traced to the fact that not all the adopted nuclear potentials accurately reproduce the ERPs that govern the long-$r$ contributions of 1B.
 Finally, the inclusion of TNI(UIX) plays quite an important role in reducing the model dependence.